cpetewu/DeepBrainContainer/README.md

          [-p]: List the directory information of the volume. **

-         [-v]: Specify the name of the volume you want to write to or read from (DBN_DATA is default)
+         [-v]: Specify the name of the volume you want to write to or read from (DBN_DATA is default).
+THIS MUST PRECEED ANY OTHER OPTIONS.

          [-h]: Print this menu.
 ```
+__-v__: When specifying a specific volume this option must be the first option specified.
+Otherwise the program will use DBN_DATA when executing the other options for any function specified before -v is set.

 *__NOTE__: When specifying the directory for this command it is best to navigate into the directory you wish to copy and specify `.` as the directory, otherwise
            some directories might not get copied depending on how the directory is specified.